- Belmont University is a senior, co-educational university located in Nashville, Tennessee.

 With a faculty/staff of seventeen, the Lila D. Bunch Library offers computerized access to approximately 335,000 items, carries subscriptions to approximately 1,000 periodicals, and houses a complete file of ERIC documents from 1981 to the present.
 With its primary goal to enhance the university’s academic program, Bunch Library strives to provide a well-rounded, accessible collection based on the curriculum.
 To facilitate use of the holdings, the library offers course-related library instruction and individualized reference service.
 Computers located throughout the building provide computerized access to the library catalog as well as to periodical citations, full-text, graphics, and page images of articles, reports, statistics, etc. The same access is also available to Belmont students, faculty, and staff from office or home.
 Access to the internet is also available in the library.
 The library’s faculty and staff members seek to make service the library’s top priority.

-Official transcripts of a student’s grades may be requested from Belmont Central.
-No official transcript will be issued while an individual has an unpaid account.
-The student’s signature is required for the release of his/her transcript.
+Official transcripts of a student’s grades may be requested through the University Registrar’s Office.
+No official transcript will be issued while an individual has an unpaid account or a specific hold that prevents release of a transcript.